-Zelikha Zohra Shoja is an interdisciplinary artist, shape-shifting puddle, and gham-khoor* based on Onundagaonoga territory (Syracuse, New York).
-Her practice is engaged in communal storytelling in the Afghan diaspora, grief-work, and post-memory, or the transmission of memory.
-Through performance, she re-stages and re-enacts moments towards an embodied archive.
-By playing with touch and emphasizing gesture through moving image and participatory installations, she explores how collective experiences can be transferred, mirrored, and felt by others.
-She holds a BA in Diaspora Studies from George Mason University and is currently pursuing an MFA in Art Video from Syracuse University.
+Zelikha Zohra Shoja (b.
+1990) is a moving image artist, shape-shifting puddle, and gham-khoor* living on Onundagaonoga territory (Syracuse, New York).
+Her artistic practice engages in communal storytelling, grief-work, and post-memory, or the transmission of memory.
+Through textile, deep listening, video, and an embodied archive, she explores how collective experiences can be transferred, mirrored, and felt by others.
+She is a co-stewardess of Stone Soups, a collective meal series throughout Central New York.
+Shoja received a BA in Diaspora Studies from George Mason University in 2018 and is currently pursuing an MFA in Art Video from Syracuse University.

 *Persian for "grief eater"